hackclub/hackclub/workshops/beatmaker/README.md

 ```

-And if we run our code, it should look like this.
+And if we run our code, it should look like this:

 ![Preview of HTML with no CSS](https://cloud-hqtl5tea3.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_36_46.png)